 Azure Linux Agent User Guide

-- Deploy SSH public keys and key pairs
+- Deployment of SSH public keys and key pairs

-- Publishes the host name to the platform DNS
+- Publishing the host name to the platform DNS

-- Reports SSH host key fingerprint to the platform
+- Reporting SSH host key fingerprint to the platform

 - Manages routes to improve compatibility with platform DHCP servers